poulson/Clique/doc/source/symbolic/nested_dissection.rst

    distributed graph, and `tests/VectorSolve.cpp <https://github.com/poulson/Clique/blob/master/tests/VectorSolve.cpp>`__ for its application to the underlying graph of a sparse matrix.

+.. cpp:function:: void NaturalNestedDissection( int nx, int ny, int nz, const DistGraph& graph, DistMap& map, DistSeparatorTree& sepTree, DistSymmInfo& info, int cutoff=128, bool storeFactRecvIndices=true )

+   Similar to :cpp:func:`NestedDissection`, but this version is specialized for regular 3D grids where vertices are only connected to their nearest neighbors.
+In this case, the graph can analytically be recursively bisected, and so the difficulties in parallelizing the KL-FM refinement can be avoided.

+   See `tests/NaturalVectorSolve <https://github.com/poulson/Clique/blob/master/tests/NaturalVectorSolve.cpp>`__ for an example.

 Data structures
 ---------------
 **The data structures used for nested dissection are meant to serve as